JBtallgrass/UFO/README.md

 ## 👽 Purpose:
 The purpose of the assignment was to apply JavaScript, CSS, and HTML languages to combine into a usable data source.
+Addtional capabilites within the webpage provides a searchable source that supports continued coverage for potential journal projects and assignments.
+With the added capabilty, the client can have a single term or multiple terms to identify UFO sightings.

 ## 👽 Results:
 The results of the project provide additonal resources to the client therfore supporting their object to provide coverage on the topic of UFOs.
+The additon of the multiple search criteria make the webpage more valuable.
+Continued revision and adding of data will make the end product better for the client.